batistagroup/qflux/docs/qflux/Open_Systems/DoubleWellOpen.md

 `qflux` provides quantum circuit simulation based on the Kraus operator representation.
 To enable this, one simply needs to set `rep='Kraus'` when instantiating the `QubitDynamicsOS` class.

 The `qc_simulation_kraus` function can then be used to simulate the Lindblad dynamics using the Kraus operator representation.

-This function first computes the propagator (unless it is provided as input), and then derives the corresponding set of Kraus operators using a specified tolerance parameter `tolk`.
+This function first computes the propagator (unless it is provided as input), and then calls the [`gen_Kraus_list`](../../../src/qflux/open_systems/quantum_simulation.py) method to construct the corresponding set of Kraus operators from the propagator, using methods described in [this paper](https://doi.org/10.1063/1.1518555) and [this paper](https://doi.org/10.1021/acsomega.3c09720), with a specified tolerance parameter `tolk`.

 Once the Kraus operators are obtained, `qc_simulation_kraus` performs the quantum simulation and evaluates the observable of interest — in this case,  $\hat{P}_R$:

 ```python